Does everyone need to file an income tax return?

 Dependent tax filings

 All taxpayers who are claimed as a dependent on someone's tax return are subject to different IRS filing requirements, regardless of whether they are children or adults.
-Since a dependent is unable to claim their own exemption, a tax return is necessary when their earned income is more than the standard deduction for a single taxpayer, which in 2017 is $6,350.
-However, the threshold decreases to more than $1,050 when the dependent's income is unearned, such as from dividends and interest.
+A tax return is necessary when their earned income is more than their standard deduction.
+However, the threshold decreases to income greater of $1,050 or the sum of $350 and the person's earned income.
+A dependent's income is unearned, when it comes form sources such as dividends and interest.

 Claiming tax refunds